21 October 2024

 Will the European Media Freedom Act (EMFA) be effective in depoliticizing public service media (hereinafter, PSM) across the EU?
 Italy presents a particularly compelling case as the history of its national broadcaster, Radiotelevisione Italiana (RAI), in a highly concentrated audiovisual market is intertwined with the country’s political landscape, making it a symbol of political meddling.

-Just days ago, the RAI of Directors was renewed amidst usual criticism from the political opposition while the Italian Parliament launched discussions on a potential reform.
+Just days ago, the RAI Board of Directors was renewed amidst usual criticism from the political opposition while the Italian Parliament launched discussions on a potential reform.
 Five bills seek to alter the governance of public broadcasting in the footsteps of the 2015 Renzi RAI reform.
 The timing of these developments is far from coincidental, highlighting how appointments follow intense negotiations between political parties, driven more by current power dynamics in parliament than by considerations of merit.

 Meanwhile, with the EMFA in place, all EU Member States, including Italy, must introduce rules to prevent political interference in PSM.
 Compliance with the EMFA could help Italy solve a long-lasting matter of concern: full independence of RAI from political control.